Souhaib-Benbouzid/Portfolio/README.md

 - Founder of SoftwareMonks software development team
 - Develop IoT projects for fun using microcontrollers
-- Got my licence degree in Electrical and Electronics engineering
+- Got my license degree in Electrical and Electronics engineering

 ### My Goals